HA-work/CISC3160Lab3/README.md

 # CISC3160Lab3
 A repository with files for a Lex and Yacc program that acts as a simple grade calculator.
+There is also a reflection in the form of a word document.

 The gradeCalc folder contains 4 files.
 It contains a Lex file that defines some tokens.
 A Yacc file that describes the type of requests that the program can fulfill.